ee-leaf

 5. Working in a school garden helps children stay active, reducing obesity.

 Teachers across the country agree: when children garden, they move their bodies more than when passively listening in a classroom.
 Jumping, bending, lifting, and stretching all take place during a typical gardening session.
+This is one of the objectives of gardening in school that most can agree is necessary given our increasingly sedentary way of life.

 6. Gardening moderates moods and eases anxiety.